CPC464/gdp-overview/README.md

 # GDP Visualization App

-Interactive visualization of global GDP data sourced from Wikipedia.
+Interactive visualization of global GDP data sourced directly from the International Monetary Fund (IMF).

 ## Features

-- Scrapes GDP data from Wikipedia's "List of countries by GDP (nominal)" page
+- Fetches GDP data directly from the IMF's World Economic Outlook database
 - Displays interactive bar charts of countries' GDP data
-- Allows users to select different years to view data
+- Allows users to select different years (2022-2029) to view data
-- Option to filter top N countries or view all data
+- Pagination with adjustable countries per page (25, 50, 100, or All)
 - Interactive table with the underlying data
+- Clean, modern UI with responsive design

 ## Installation